 Even people who support the police agree: we ask cops to solve too many of our problems.
 As former Dallas Police Chief David Brown said: “We’re asking cops to do too much in this country… Every societal failure, we put it off on the cops to solve.
 Not enough mental health funding, let the cops handle it… Here in Dallas we got a loose dog problem; let’s have the cops chase loose dogs.
 Schools fail, let’s give it to the cops… That’s too much to ask.
 Policing was never meant to solve all those problems.”

 What about body cameras?
 What about civilian review boards, implicit bias training, and community policing initiatives?

 Video footage (whether from body cameras or other sources) wasn’t enough to get justice for Philando Castile, Samuel DuBose, Walter Scott, Tamir Rice, and far too many other victims of police violence.
 A single implicit bias training session can’t overcome decades of conditioning and department culture.
 Other reforms, while often noble in intention, simply do not do enough to get to the root of the issue.

 History is a useful guide here: community groups in the 1960s also demanded civilian review boards, better training, and community policing initiatives.
 Some of these demands were even met.
 But universally, they were either ineffective, or dismantled by the police department over time.
 Recent reforms are already being co-opted and destroyed: just look at how many officers are wearing body cameras that are never turned on, or how quickly the Trump administration’s Justice Department moved to end consent decrees.
 We have half a century’s worth of evidence that reforms can’t work.
 It’s time for something new.

 This all sounds good in theory, but wouldn’t it be impossible to do?

-Where can I learn more about this?
+I still have questions.
+Where can I learn more?